 Marble Queen Pothos has equal distribution of white and green on the leaves, but you can make it more white by keeping it under the reach of bright indirect light.

-To boost the white variegation, you can try placing the plant in direct sun for at least 3-4 hours daily or under grow light.
+To boost the white variegation, you can place the plant in direct sun for at least 3-4 hours daily or under grow light.

 Despite originating from the same species family, Epipremnum aureum, these two Pothos have distinct characteristics, and their foliage is the most significant distinction.